ismaelbelghiti/Tigwi/Misc/API/Spec.md

 * You **must** be authenticated as an authorized user of the account which wrote the message.

-##Add a message to an account's favourite
+##Add a message to an account's favourites

 ###Purpose